digitalocean/doctl/CONTRIBUTING.md

 ### Testing

-Run the tests locally via `make test`, or on Travis CI by opening a PR.
+Run the tests locally via `make test`, or on Travis CI by pushing a branch to your fork on github.

 #### Writing Tests